 1. Good character requirement cannot be met where the person was convicted of a criminal offence and sentenced to imprisonment of four years or longer;

-2. Where the applicant had been convicted of a criminal offence and sentenced to imprisonment of not less than 12 months but less than 4 years, the conviction is considered spent after 15 years from the end of the sentence;
+2. Where the applicant had been convicted of a criminal offence and sentenced to imprisonment of 12 months or more but less than 4 years, the conviction is considered spent after 15 years from the end of the sentence;

 3. Convictions punished by imprisonment of less than 12 months are considered spent after 7 years since the end of the sentence;